 - We insert a catheter through the urethra to fill the bladder with liquid.
 The pressure from the bladder can then nudge the amniotic sac back through the cervix.

 - Once the amniotic sac is back in place, we can stitch up the cervix.

+The higher the stitch is placed within the cervix, the lower the risk of preterm delivery.
 The stitches must be taken out prior to the beginning of labor, which is usually done at 36 weeks.
 It will not cause labor to start.
 However, if you go into early labor without having the stitches removed, it is a medical emergency and they must be removed immediately.
 In some scenarios, the baby must be delivered via Cesarean section.

 What are the Risks of Cervical Cerclage?

 As with any surgery, there are some risks to performing a cervical cerclage.
 These risks are rare and your medical team will take every precaution to ensure a safe procedure.
-Some risks include:

 - Damage to the cervix